wanhaojun118/football-team-web/README.md

 ### `npm start`

-The app will be started in development mode\
+The app will start in development mode\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.